xmartlabs/Bender/README.md

 ## Examples

 Follow these 3 steps to run Example project: Clone Palladium repository, open Palladium workspace and run the *Example* project.

-You can also experiment and learn with the *Palladium Playground* which is contained in *Palladium.workspace*.

 ## Installation